EsotericShadow/3D_Scrolling_Cube_Three.js/README.md

    - **Content:**
      Two arrays (left and right) of cyber-inspired messages populate the corresponding text containers.
    - **Animation:**
-     Text blocks fade and translate vertically in synchronization with the cube’s rotation.
-Each vertical flip of the cube updates the displayed text block.
+     On desktop, text blocks fade and translate vertically in synchronization with the cube’s rotation.
+On mobile, text effects are disabled for a cleaner and more performant experience.

 5. **🔁 Animation & Rendering**